 If you’ve ever updated your drone only to find out that you don’t like the newest firmware, there is some good news!
 I’m going to show you how to downgrade the firmware of your DJI Phantom 4 Pro drone.

-UPDATE: 2017/10/02 – We’ve come across a new way to downgrade your DJI firmware.
+UPDATE: 2018/04/30 – We’ve come across a new way to downgrade your DJI firmware, and also get a LOT more out of your drone.
 This not only applies to the Phantom 4 Pro, but also the Phantom 4, Inspire 2, Mavic and Spark!
-If you’re tech savvy, head on over to the DJI Firmware Upgrade/Downgrade/Backup Tool at GitHub.

 You can watch the video above where I walk you through the steps to download the software, and then downgrade your firmware, or you can go through the following tutorial: